I fell In love wIth The Puppy guarding the Guggenheim in Bilbao, Spain.

 The chance to finally visit the Guggenheim Museum in Bilbao was one of the highlights of our recent trip to Basque Country in northern Spain.
 In fact, the entire trip has become especially memorable because it was the last one we took before the COVID-19 pandemic brought travel to what appears to be a long pause.

 Note: Although the COVID-19 pandemic has suddenly changed the face of travel, we hope our stories stoke your memories of past trips and kindle ideas for future adventures.

-The city of Bilbao was charming, a blend of old and new.
-The Guggenheim Museum itself was an architectural wonder, inside and out.
+The city of Bilbao is charming, a blend of old and new.
+The Guggenheim Museum itself is an architectural wonder, inside and out.
 It was fun to meander up and down the ramps inside its concentric circles and see works by masters like Picasso, Cezanne, Kandinsky and Klee.

 But it was the puppy made of flowers, outside, that truly captured my heart.

 Visiting the Guggenheim in Bilbao

 Previously, we had been told about a phenomenon that has been called the “Guggenheim Effect.”
 That phrase alludes to the fact that the museum’s 1997 opening transformed the graying port city of Bilbao, one that had been defined historically by its industrial roots, to a world-renowned center of contemporary architecture and design.

 Now the city boasts having the highest office tower in Basque Country, the Torre Iberdrola by Cesar Pelli, and even a Santiago Calatrava footbridge, the Zubizuri, another city icon that links the two banks of the river—in addition to other noteworthy modernist and avant-garde structures.